logachev/cloud-custodian/docs/source/azure/advanced/appinsightslogging.rst

 You can specify the instrumentation key or resource group and resource names, similar to Logs output.

-In order to enable metrics output, the boolean metrics flag needs to be specified when running Cloud Custodian:
+In order to enable metrics output, the metrics flag needs to be specified when running Cloud Custodian:

     .. code-block:: sh